2005 Al-Aimmah Bridge disaster

-The Al-Aimmah Bridge disaster (كارثة جسر الائمة) occurred on August 31, 2005 when 953 people died following a panic, and subsequent crowd crush, on the Al-Aimmah Bridge, which crosses the Tigris river in the Iraqi capital of Baghdad.
+The Al-Aimmah Bridge disaster (كارثة جسر الائمة) occurred on August 31, 2005 when 965 people died following a panic, and subsequent crowd crush, on the Al-Aaimmah Bridge, which crosses the Tigris river in the Iraqi capital of Baghdad.

+The incident was "the single biggest loss of Iraqi life since the US-led invasion in 2003".

 Incident

-At the time of the stampede, around one million pilgrims had gathered around or were marching toward Al Kadhimiya Mosque, which is the shrine of the Shi'ite Imam Musa al-Kazim.
+At the time of the disaster, around one million pilgrims had gathered around or were marching toward Al Kadhimiya Mosque, the shrine of the Shi'ite Imam Musa al-Kazim.
 Tensions had been high within the crowd.
 Earlier in the day, seven people had been killed and dozens more wounded in a mortar attack upon the assembled crowd for which an Al-Qaeda-linked insurgent group claimed responsibility.
 Near the shrine, rumors of an imminent suicide bomb attack broke out, panicking many pilgrims.
 Interior Minister Bayan Baqir Solagh said that one person "pointed a finger at another person saying that he was carrying explosives...and that led to the panic".
 The man was presumed to be wearing a suicide explosive belt on the bridge.